New Zealander describes how fate saved her from being in Beirut the day of the blast

 "I said: 'Enzo, get inside'!
 I was expecting the sky to open up and to see missiles."

-The blast death toll has risen to 135 and up to 5000 injured, but both figures were expected to rise still.
+The blast death toll has risen to 135 and up to 5000 injured, but both figures are expected to rise still.